dokterdok/Continuity-Activation-Tool/README.md

 Continuity Activation Tool
 ==========================

-This tool makes the necessary changes to enable OS X 10.10 Continuity features on compatible hardware.
+This tool makes the necessary changes to enable OS X 10.10 and 10.11 Continuity features on compatible hardware.
 Continuity features activated by this tool include Handoff, Instant Hotspot, and New Airdrop.
+Support for OS X 10.11 (El Capitan) is currently experimental and does not support dongles yet.
+Use the [beta branch](https://github.com/dokterdok/Continuity-Activation-Tool/tree/beta) if you're interested.

 ## News